Energy VampiresBy Dr. Margaret Paul

 You cannot begin to stop the energy drain until you fully accept that you are not responsible for the other person's feelings.
-It is your feeling responsible for the other person that allows you to get drained.
+It's feeling responsible for the other person that allows you to get drained.

 Once you accept that you are not responsible for the other person, but that you are responsible for yourself, you will discover that you can gently extricate yourself from a draining interaction.
-It is not hard to learn to get off the phone or walk away when you have learned, through a consistent Inner Bonding practice, to take responsibility for yourself rather than for the other person's feelings.
+It is not hard to gracefully get off the phone or politely walk away when you have learned, through a consistent Inner Bonding practice, to love yourself enough to take responsibility for yourself rather than for the other person's feelings.